Vehicle registration plates of Lithuania

 Standard vehicle registration plates in Lithuania bear three letters and three numbers (e.g. ABC 123) in black lettering on a white background.
 The plates are usually of the standard EU dimensions, but can also be manufactured in the American dimensions for special import vehicles.
 All plates issued since 2004 also bear a blue EU identification stripe on their left-hand edge.
-Those issued between the restoration of Lithuanian independence in 1990 and the country's accession to the European Union in 2004 bore a similar stripe with a small Lithuanian flag in place of the flag of Europe.
+Those issued between the restoration of Lithuanian independence in 1990 and the country's accession to the European Union in 2004 bore a similar stripe with a small Lithuanian flag in place of the flag of the European Union.

 Originally the license plates had a space in the middle for stickers; the stickers were discontinued after April 2018.
-A coat of arms of Lithuania to the right side of the EU stripe will be added to all newly-issued license plates in October 2023.
+Plates issued since October 2023 bear the coat of arms of Lithuania between the right side of the EU stripe and the number (above the EU stripe for two-line or narrow plates).

 Area designations

-Until 2004 the second of the three letters in each registration mark indicated the geographical administrative area in which the vehicle had been registered, as follows:
+Until 2004 the second of the three letters in each registration mark indicated the geographical administrative area in which the vehicle had originally been registered, as follows:

+Numbers beginning with LRS and LRV were issued to government officials.
+Starting in 2004, the area designation was abolished and any letter (except for Q, W and X, which are not used in Lithuanian registration numbers) became admissible as the middle letter.